abbiedaniel/salesforce-maintenance/PD1-Notes.md

   	- Can be declare at any point in a block

 - **Subclasses**
 	- Inner classes can have their own sharing modes declared, which don’t have to match that of the outer classes.
-This can be useful for nesting specific methods which require without sharing inside a class which has with sharing declared.
+This can be useful for nesting specific methods that require ```without sharing``` inside a class that has ```with sharing``` declared.

 </details>